 The best way to get advice on this situation is to give a trained legal adviser a call – all calls are free and you have no obligation to start a claim.
 The number is 0800 234 6438.

 Every council and local authority owes a legal duty of care to their workers and employees.
 Wherever their employees work, councils must keep them as safe as they can reasonably be expected to, whether in the office or on the road or in public parks.
 For example:

 Local authorities must follow rules set out in the Workplace (Health, Safety and Welfare) Regulations 1992, to reduce the chances of accidents in the workplace.
 Whether it’s providing training, doing risk assessments or protecting workers from bullying in the workplace, councils must ensure your working environment is as safe as possible.

 Everyone deserves to feel safe whilst at work, and becoming injured as a result of your employer’s negligence can be upsetting.
-To find out whether you could claim, you can speak to our advisors for free on 0800 234 6438.
+To find out whether you could claim, you can speak to a legal adviser for free on 0800 234 6438.

 We know that making a claim can feel daunting.
 We're here to help with that.
 When you submit your details, you'll be in safe hands.
 Our partner is National Accident Helpline – the UK's leading personal injury service.
 Their friendly legal services advisers will call you to talk about your claim and give you free, no-obligation advice.
 National Accident Helpline may pay us a marketing fee if you decide to proceed with your case.